dune3d/dune3d-docs/groups.rst

 vector, as otherwise the body will self-intersect and cancel itself out.

 A lathe group adds no degrees of freedom.

+For every point in the source group, it adds a circle centered and oriented to the lathe axis that passes through the point.

 Operation has the the same semantics as in extrusion groups.